mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

         - for that red square , it's 50% precent probability of moving right , 1/6 probability that you'll stand, 1/6 probability to go in other direction.
     - Where do these conditional probabilities come from ?
         - This is your assumptions about the world , you might learn them from data, for now that's just an input.
-    - That's what happens from that one state.
-But you generally don't know what state you're in, and you need to sum over all the options , that's  the forward algorithm was about.
+    - That's what happens from that one state.  **But you generally don't know what state you're in**, and you need to sum over all the options , that's  the forward algorithm was about.
 - P(Rᵢⱼ|X) = same sensor model as before: red means close, green means far away.
     - somewhere there has to be specified precisely the probability of reading at a certain position given the underlying state.
     - ![](../imgs/cs188_HMM_example_ghostbuster_sonar.png)